Animal Encounters & Experiences in Newcastle, Lake Macquarie & Hunter

 Website: Tilligerry Habitat

-Whale watching
+Whale Watching

 winter activities

 Watching the whale migration from land is a fun and free outdoor activity to do, especially with kids.
 Look for the telltale blows of water and the flash of black and white as they splash the water with their fins.
-Here’s our guide to best spots for whale watching in the region.
+Here’s our guide to the best spots for whale watching in the region.

 Featured image: Hunter Valley Wildlife Park